VeritasTrial/ac215_VeritasTrial/src/construct-qa/README.md

 make run
 ```

 This should bring you within the Docker container.
-Then inside the container, run:
+Then inside the container, if you want to have a fresh run or overwrite whatever existing in GCS, run:

 ```bash
 python cli.py generate